arun-kr-reddy/notes/computer_architecture.md

   - can group threads into warps flexibly: can group threads that are supposed to truly execute the same instruction, dynamically obtain & maximize benefits of SIMD processing
 - GPU high level view: each scalar pipeline corresponds to one vector lane of an array processor
 ![](./media/computer_architecture/gpu_high_level.png)
-- **warp multithreading:** hide latency via warp-level fine grained multithreading
-one instruction per thread in pipeline at a time (no interlocking)
+- **latency hiding via warp-level FGMT:** one instruction per thread in pipeline at a time (no interlocking)
-interleave warp execution to hide latencies, FGMT enabled long latency tolerance (like cache miss data load)
+interleave warp execution to hide latencies, FGMT enables long latency tolerance (like cache miss data load)
 ![](./media/computer_architecture/gpu_latency_hiding.png)
 - SIMD execution unit structure:
 ![](./media/computer_architecture/simd_execution_unit_structure.png)
-- warp instruction level parallelism: in modern GPU's for a given warp we cannot issue next instruction until previous load is done
+- warp instruction level parallelism: in modern GPU's for a given warp we cannot issue next instruction until previous load is done (no forwarding), so next instruction issue for a different warp
 ![](./media/computer_architecture/warp_intruction_level_parallelism.png)
 - example: vector add GPU programming:
   ```cpp